petrroll/mff-stuff/umela_inteligence/notes.md

 - fringe (frontier) set of not-yet expanded nodes

 Measures:
-- completeness (guaranteed to find a soulution if it exists)
+- completeness (guaranteed to find a solution if it exists)
 - optimality
 - time and space complexity

 BFS:
-- finds shallowest goal, not necesserily the optimal
+- finds shallowest goal, not necessarily the optimal
 - complete (provided finite branching factor)
 - O(b^(d+1)) for time and space
 - runs out of memory quickly

 Uniform cost:
-- expands nodes with lowest path cost (dijstra, ...)
+- expands nodes with lowest path cost (dijkstra, ...)
 - complete if all steps >= e
 - O(b^(1+c/e)), c cost of best solution time and space
 - Can be much worse than BFS (prefers cheap not short)